Program increment burnup by story

 How are report values calculated?

-2. End Date = Finish Date of PI plus one day (for example, the chart for a PI ending on August 1 will end at August 2)
+2. End Date = Finish Date of the PI plus one day (for example, the chart for a PI ending on August 1 will end at August 2).

 6. Predicted = Predicted trend upward of Effort Points on accepted stories.
 The Predicted daily burn rate is calculated based on the sum of all scrum (Agile-type) teams in the programs’ average velocities during their last 5 completed sprints.